leanprover-community/blog/posts/simp-made-simple.md

   while we will often want to change the state during the `simp` call, we will rarely need to change the context.
   In programmer lingo, the context should be _immutable_.
   Thus, we use a different monad transformer called `ReaderT`, which is almost identical to `StateT`, but outputs a new monad where one can only read the type passed as parameter.
-    > For completness: when working with `ReaderT`, one can still locally override the
+    > For completeness: when working with `ReaderT`, one can still locally override the
     > value of the variable that the monad keeps track of by using `withReader`.
 Intuitively,
     > the difference between `State(Ref)T` and `ReaderT` is the following:
     > - In `State(Ref)T`, one has access to a global variable that can be modified at will,